 You get to choose from 40 grind settings, so take your pick and get your coffee ground exactly how you want them.
 Espresso, pour over, or French press; whatever your choice, the Baratza Encore will get your coffee grounds just right.

 It is conveniently sized to sit below most kitchen cabinets and is well-mannered enough to not hog counter space.
 Controls are as easy as pushing a button.
 What especially caught my eye is that the Baratza Encore encourages repairing and is easily serviceable.
 That’s a fresh breath of air in a world where consumers are expected to dump an appliance at the first signs of trouble and buy a new one.

 |Great build quality||Some customers report repeated clogging issues|

 Capresso 560.01 Infinity Conical Burr

 Capresso Infinity has that “get to work” type look.
 This grinder doesn’t want to sit around looking pretty, it wants to get hold of coffee beans and grind them to powder.
-That’s understandable, because it is pretty good at its job.
+That’s understandable because it is pretty good at its job.
 Capresso Infinity relies on high-quality steel burrs and a powerful gear reduction motor to do its job.

-Dimensions on the Capresso Infinity are fairly compact, and you won’t have worry about placing it.
+Dimensions on the Capresso Infinity are fairly compact, and you won’t have to worry about placing it.
 It doesn’t require much counter space, and even though it can hold 8.8 oz of beans, it will slide under kitchen cabinets with ease.